 Hormone Pellet Therapy

 What are they?
-Hormone pellets are bioidentical hormones that are pressed together into a cylinder-shaped capsule that is no bigger than a Tic Tac.
+Hormone pellets are bioidentical hormones that are pressed together into a cylinder-shaped capsule that is about the size of a Tic Tac.

 Why use hormone pellets?
-Hormone pellets have been around since the late 1930’s, and are currently more common in other countries than in the US.
-There are various forms and routes of administration for hormone replacement therapy.
-The benefits to using hormone pellets include convenience, as the procedure is simple, and completed with a brief and relatively painless in-office visit every 4-5 months.
+Hormone pellets have been around since the late 1930’s and are currently more common in other countries outside of the US.
+There are various forms and routes of administration for hormone replacement therapy with pellets being the most convenient.
+Hormone pellet insertion is a simple procedure completed with a brief and relatively painless office visit every 3-5 months.
 The pellets are inserted on the backside of the hip through a small incision that is taped closed & completely healed within just a few days.

 In studies, when compared to conventional hormone replacement therapy, pellets have been shown to be superior for relief of menopausal symptoms, maintenance of bone density, restoration of sleep patterns, and improvement in sex drive, libido, sexual response and performance.
 Even patients who have failed other types of hormone therapy have a very high success rate with pellets.
 In addition, there is no other method of hormone delivery that is as convenient for the patient as hormone pellets.